CheyenneMDavid/CakesRUs/README.md

 available to order.
 Not so much in the number of types, but instead, where the person ordering is able to design the cake they want.
 A "Build-a-Cake" option, which would also tally up a cost, so the customer is in control of what they're ordering and also how much they want to spend on it.
-This application runs in a terminal but and whilst this option would could be incorporated into the application.
+Whilst this application runs in a terminal, it would be well suited to being incorporated into an application which had a front.

-I believe that the addition of such a function would be well suited to a full website application that incorporated this application into it, because it could then make use of an interface where the user could create their cake and have a visual representation of what it could look like.
+I believe that such further functionality would be well suited to a full website application that incorporated this application into it, because it could then make use of an interface where the user could create their cake and have a visual representation of what it could look like.

+___

+## Deployment

+These are the steps I followed, in order to deploy my project on the [Heroku](https://dashboard.heroku.com/apps) platform:

+- Sign into [Heroku](https://dashboard.heroku.com/apps) and click on "New" to create a new application.

+- Choose a name for the application, select your region and then click on "Create App"

+The application needs to access the contents of the creds.json file.

+- Goto the "Settings" tab and scroll down to "Config Vars".

+- In the field that says "KEY", enter "CREDS".
+In the field for "VALUE", cut & paste the contents of the creds.json file into it and then click on "Add"

+- below this, again in the field that says "KEY", enter "PORT" and in the field that says "Value" enter "8000" and then click "Add"

+- Scroll down and click on "Add Buildpacks".

+- Select "Python" and click "Save changes".

+- Click on "Add Buildpacks" again and select "node.js" and click "Save changes".

+- Select the "Deploy" tab and scroll to "Dployment method" and click on "Connect to GitHub".

+- Enter the GitHub repo name and click search.

+- Click connect to link up the Heroku app and the GitHub repository code.

+- Scroll down to "Manual deploy", ensure "master" is selected and then click "Deploy Branch".

+- The deployed application can be found here.

 ___